joelparkerhenderson/system-quality-attributes/doc/debugability/index.md

 </span>

+**Define debuggable:** <span data-chatgpt-prompt="define debuggable (computers and software)">Debuggable refers to a software application or program that is designed to be easily and effectively diagnosed and corrected for any bugs, errors, or problems that may arise during its development or use.
+It is a quality that allows developers, testers, and system administrators to locate and fix any issues that may occur in the application, ensuring its optimal performance and functionality.
+Debuggable applications are essential for minimizing downtime, improving user experience, and maintaining the overall health and stability of software systems.</span>

 ## See Also

 * [Wikipedia: Debugging](https://wikipedia.org/wiki/Debugging): In computer programming and software development, debugging is the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.
 Debugging tactics can involve interactive debugging, control flow analysis, unit testing, integration testing, log file analysis, monitoring at the application or system level, memory dumps, and profiling.

 * [Dictionary: debug](https://www.dictionary.com/browse/debug): to detect and remove defects from a system, or errors from a computer program.

-* [OpenAI: debuggable](https:://openai.com): <span data-chatgpt-prompt="define debuggable (computers and software)">Debuggable refers to a software application or program that is designed to be easily and effectively diagnosed and corrected for any bugs, errors, or problems that may arise during its development or use.
-It is a quality that allows developers, testers, and system administrators to locate and fix any issues that may occur in the application, ensuring its optimal performance and functionality.
-Debuggable applications are essential for minimizing downtime, improving user experience, and maintaining the overall health and stability of software systems.</span>